Landslide Susceptibility Modeling by Interpretable Neural Network: SNN Validation by Toy Applications

 where

 Note that subtracting the two ends of the function of each feature returns the coefficient values in the original equation (Eq.~\ref{eq:y}) for each corresponding variable:

 Furthermore, the behavior of our method proved to be robust to noise.
-Figure~\ref{fig:k3} demonstrates the results of the same experiment, only this time the data was contaminated by adding Gaussian noise to $x1_n,x2_n,x3_n$ and $x4_n$ prior to training and testing.
-Although the SNN output became noisier, the noise effect can easily be removed with thresholding and does not affect the outcome.
+Supplementary Figure~\ref{fig:k3} demonstrates the results of the same experiment, but here the data was deliberately contaminated by adding Gaussian noise to $x_1(n)$, $x_2(n)$, $x_3(n)$, and $x_4(n)$ prior to training and testing.
+Although the SNN output became noisier, the noise did not affect the overall outcome and could easily be removed by thresholding